larsreed/testdata/README.md

 ### StreamUtils ###
 Contains methods to combine streams:

-* `combine[A](list: Seq[Stream[A]]): Stream[Seq[A]]`: the input is a sequence of streams.
-The input is a stream of sequences, each output sequence contains one element from each input stream.
+* `combine[A](list: Seq[Stream[A]]): Stream[Seq[A]]`: the input is a sequence of streams, the output is a stream of sequences, each output sequence contains one element from each input stream.
 So if you feed it with 3 streams, providing As, Bs and Cs, respectively, the output is a stream of `Seq(A, B, C)`.
 * `interleave[A](list: Seq[Stream[A]]): Stream[A]`: this is the flattened version of the previous, so in the example given, this will return a stream of `A, B, C, A, B, C, A, ...`
 * `combineGens[A](list: Seq[Generator[A]]): Stream[Seq[A]]`: runs `combine` on the `gen`s from each generator.
 * `combineStringGens[A](list: Seq[Generator[A]]): Stream[Seq[String]]`: runs `combine` on the `genString`s from each generator.

+### Samples included ###

+* `SimpleSample`: described above
+* `LongerSample`: described below
+* `GrubleSample`: generate letters and categories for a game of _Gruble_
+* `MarkovSample`: just to fire the Markov generator
+* `PasshpraseSample`: generates sample pass phrases -- it uses 4 of the included data files, "fornavn.txt" (Norwegian first names, described above), "verbs.txt" (some 100 Norwegian verbs), "adj.txt" (some 90 Norwegians adjectives) and "subst.txt" (some 500 Norwegian nouns), creating phrases like:
+ "Anton deduserer triangulert brennstoff",  "Norvald skjematiserer ustresset hellefisk", "Rine gipser vinglete smørbrød", "Snefrid kombinerer hyperstresset forretningsliv"

 ## "DSL-like" syntax
-Recently, I have made some additions to make the configuration a bit more readable.
+Recently (relatively speaking...), I have made some additions to make the configuration a bit more readable.
 Consider this *experimental*...
-You may use the following constructs bye adding the `with DslLikeSyntax` trait:
+You may use the following constructs by adding the `with DslLikeSyntax` trait:

 | Write | To Get |
 | ------ | -------- |